aurorascharff/next15-account-selector/STEPS.md

 - Call useOptimistic hook above the server function inside the transition.
 Use the optimistic value for all the existing account variables (remember inside handleSwitchAccount).
 - Showcase the optimistic update in the UI.
 The select updates immediately, and the loading state is shown in the background.
 UseOptimistic creates a temporary state that is shown while the transition is running, then throws it away and settles to the passed value.
 - Showcase failure state by removing the disabled prop.
 We get automatic "rollback" because the optimistic value is not the same as the server value, it's just a temporary state.

-## (Showcase and use new toast implementation)

-- I want to improve the out of sync toast.
-It's actually triggering when the response comes back but before the UI has updated in the dashboard.
-And in addition, this toast doesn't work across page navigations.
-For example if I want a success toast after deleting an item, that would be a problem.
-- I'm gonna try an implementation that Ryan Toronto shared on build ui, utilizing cookies to trigger toasts from the server side.
-And they work across page navigations.
-- Replace Toaster from sonner with custom Toaster component in layout.tsx.
-Showcase implementation.
-Server side.
-I'm still testing this, so it might change in the future.
-This is just a demo.
-- Delete toast code from AccountSelector, trigger toast from the server function, error and success.
-This is nice because it's here on the server we know what the result of the action is and have all the information.
-Showcase what it looks like, now in sync with the action.
-- A lot less code here using the React 19 hooks and the server function, and improved UX.

 ## Add logout item in menu